comit-network/comit.network/blog/2020-09-25-gh-release.md

 Applied in the right circumstances, using GitFlow as your branching model can make life significantly easier.
 The COMIT team decided to adopt GitFlow for [`comit-rs`](https://github.com/comit-network/comit-rs) quite some time ago because it allows development to continue while a release is in progress, hence removing friction from our development flow.

-This post gives a quick overview of how we are using GitHub actions to automate most of aspects around drafting releases.
+This post gives a quick overview of how we are using GitHub actions to automate most of the aspects around drafting releases.

 <!--truncate-->